Seattle Police Officers Guild expelled from county’s largest labor council

 The Board gave SPOG until Wednesday, June 17 to take these actions or said the delegate body would vote on whether to remove them from the council.

-During the Wednesday meeting, several delegates addressed two open letters SPOG recently published — one to the city of Seattle and one to Mayor Jenny Durkan.
+During the Wednesday meeting, several delegates mentioned two open letters SPOG recently published — one to the city of Seattle and one to Mayor Jenny Durkan.

 In the first letter, the union stated its members were “shocked by the death of George Floyd in Minneapolis.”